yienyoong/tp/docs/UserGuide.md

 Examples:

-1. Suppose, John Doe, has just changed his course and is currently studying in the school of engineering.
+1. Suppose, John Doe, has just changed his course and is currently studying in the Faculty of Engineering.
 Simply enter the command `edit 7 r/ENG` into the command box to edit his faculty.

 ![editBefore](images/editBefore.png)